Karthick-Ganesh-M/IoT_Smart_Irrigation_System/README.md

                               🌱 SMART IoT-BASED IRRIGATION SYSTEM

 *The Smart IoT-Based Irrigation System is an intelligent solution designed to automate the irrigation process using real-time environmental and soil data.
 By leveraging a network of sensors and IoT modules, the system ensures efficient water usage and helps maintain optimal soil conditions for plant growth.
-*The core objective of this project is to reduce manual intervention in farming, minimize water wastage, and provide real-time updates to the user through GSM communication and GPS tracking.
-The system continuously *monitors parameters such as temperature, humidity, soil moisture, and nutrient content (NPK levels), and automatically activates a water pump when the soil moisture falls below a defined threshold.
+The core objective of this project is to reduce manual intervention in farming, minimize water wastage, and provide real-time updates to the user through GSM communication and GPS tracking.
+The system continuously Monitors parameters such as temperature, humidity, soil moisture, and nutrient content (NPK levels), and automatically activates a water pump when the soil moisture falls below a defined threshold.
 This project demonstrates the integration of hardware sensors with microcontroller logic, cloudless communication, and location tracking — making it a practical, scalable, and eco-friendly solution for smart agriculture.

                             📍 SENSORS AND MODULES